 Image by Denis Belyaevskiy Shutterstock

 Expropriated after the revolution, the mansion became a guesthouse for visiting foreign dignitaries.
 The park is now a public space for the enjoyment of all – you may see Cuban girls celebrate their quinceañeras (15th-birthday celebrations) here.
 Josone's expansive, shady grounds feature a lake with rowboats (per person per hour CUC$0.50) and water-bikes (per hour CUC$5), atmospheric eateries, resident geese, myriad tree species and a minitrain (ride CUC$1).
-There's a public swimming pool (CUC$2) in the south of the park and the odd ostrich lurking nearby.
-Good music can be heard nightly.
+There's a public swimming pool (CUC$2) in the south of the park and sometimes, an odd ostrich lurking nearby.